tale-toul/OCP4AzureIPI/README.md

 $ echo "!!" > terraform_apply.txt
 ```
 ## Bastion Infrastructure
-Reference documentation on how to create the VM with terraform in Azure [1](https://docs.microsoft.com/en-us/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure) and [2](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine)
+Reference documentation on how to create the VM with terraform in Azure: \[[1](https://docs.microsoft.com/en-us/azure/developer/terraform/create-linux-virtual-machine-with-infrastructure)\] and \[[2](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine)\]

-By default a bastion host is created in its own subnet and gets assigned a network security rule that allows ssh connections into it.
-The bastion host is intended to run the OCP 4 installer from it, and once the OCP cluster is installed, it can be used to access the cluster using the __oc__ cli.
+In the default configuration, with variable `create_bastion=true` a bastion host is created in its own subnet and gets assigned a network security rule that allows ssh connections into it.
+It is intended to run the OCP 4 installer from it, and once the OCP cluster is installed it can be used to access the cluster using the __oc__ cli.

-The bastion infrastructure is created from a module in terraform so it can be conditionally created and easily destroyed once it is not needed anymore.
+The bastion infrastructure is created from a module in terraform so it can be [conditionally created](#conditionally-creating-the-bastion-infrastructure) and [easily destroyed](#destroying-the-bastion-infrastructure) once it is not needed anymore.

-The bastion VM gets both public and private IP addresses assigned to the single NIC that it gets.
-The network security group is directly associated with the NIC.
+The bastion VM gets both public and private IP addresses assigned to its single NIC.
+The network security group is directly associated with this NIC.

-The disk image used is the latest version of a RHEL 8.
+The operating system disk image used in the bation VM is the latest version of RHEL 8.
 The same definition can be used irrespective of the region where the resources will be deployed.
 The az cli commands used to collect the information for the definition can be found [here](https://docs.microsoft.com/en-us/cli/azure/vm/image?view=azure-cli-latest), for example:

 ```
 $ az vm image list-publishers